w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/blocks-of-text-adjustable.md

 :::

 :::ednote
-The metrics in the following table are still to be determined; the current content is an example.
+The metrics in the following table needs additional research; the current content is an example.
+If you are aware of research in this area, please email public-agwg-comments@w3.org.
 :::

 <table class="data">